“Relapsing-remitting multiple sclerosis,” he said. “Let me get you some literature on the drug therapy options. I’ll be right back.”

 “I don’t want to be on drugs for the rest of my life,” I said to Jeremy.
 We stood in the Kaiser parking lot next to our car, hugging and crying.

 At home I read the notebooks.
 “This one says that some patients have been diagnosed with cancer during therapy,” I said.
 “It just doesn’t make sense, why would I take a drug that could make me susceptible to something worse than MS?
-And I already struggle with depression, so why would I risk making it worse?”
+And I already struggle with depression.
+I use CBD for depression, so why would I risk making it worse?”

 Questions.
 So many questions.
 Will the disease progress?
 Is there a way to prevent its progression without taking drugs?
 Why would I take drugs without any guarantee that they would work?
 What would I do if I didn’t take the drugs?